NaveenKumar-Y/Dockerized-App-Azure-Infrastructure/README.md

 ### **Step 3: Push Code to Trigger the Workflow**
+- [build_terraform_azure_resources.yml](build_terraform_azure_resources.yml)  - use this exisiting file in the repository to trigger the Build process (make sure have some change in terraform/ folder):
 - Once the files are committed and pushed to the branch main in GitHub, GitHub Actions will run **terraform plan** and **terraform apply**.
 - From this setup we don't have to hard code sensitive values in our code, and secure our state file, and automate our Deployment.